Ekhemlin/nextmeal.io/docs/guides/readme.md

-This is my initiative to create guides for how to solve problems I've encountered in my project.
-Both for my own convenience, and for knowledge sharing
+This is my initiative to create guides for solving problems I've encountered in my project.
+Both for my own convenience, and for knowledge sharing.